bloominstituteoftechnology/module-challenge-intro-to-git/mac.md

 - [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
 7. [ ] [Download Node.JS](https://nodejs.org/en/) - Please download the latest stable version.
 We will be using Node.JS to run the tests in all of our javaScript assignments.
 Test driven development is a common practice in the world of web dev.
 You can read more about it [here](https://www.freecodecamp.org/news/test-driven-development-what-it-is-and-what-it-is-not-41fa6bca02a2/)
 8. [ ] Sign up for a free [codepen account](https://codepen.io/accounts/signup/user/free)
+9. [ ] Sign up for a free account on [Lucid Chart](https://www.lucidchart.com/pages/landing?utm_source=google&utm_medium=cpc&utm_campaign[…]tTwOoXp_lCeLTC97pikTFa5cE58FWHwjjpTSGsGPRqR2AAaAh-MEALw_wcB)

 ## Research Questions

 Now that you are all set up, it's time to learn a little more about the tools of the trade.
 Edit this file and answer the following questions.
 You can type your answer below the questions.

-1.
-2.
-3.
-4.
-5.
-6.
-7.
-8.
-9.
-10.
+You are going to need to start familiarizing yourself with the [GitHub docs](https://docs.github.com/en) doc short for documentation are the instructions on how to use a languge, or program.
+A large part of your job as a developer will be learning how to read and work with documentation.
+Please reference the GitHub docs when answering the questions below.
+If you cannot find what you are looking for in the docs, you can always start to practice your google skills.

+1. What is git?
+What is the difference between git and GitHub?
+2. Why do we create a branch?
+3. What is the purpose of a pull request?
+4. What is the command you can use to switch between branches?
+For example you are working on a feature branch and you want to switch back to main.
+5. Explain the difference between `git fetch`, `git merge` and `git pull` what does each command do?
+6. What is a merge conflict?
+How do you resolve a merge conflict?